 Conclusion

-While shudder hosts a giant library of movies, this list includes some horror movies on shudder and also the best movies on a shudder.
+While shudder hosts a giant library of movies, this list includes some horror movies on shudder and also the best movies on shudder.
 Surely, if you want to impress your dinner party guests with horror movies to watch, you can refer to this list.